ROOT-Sim/core/docs/CONTRIBUTING.md

 ![Merging Feature Branches](img/branching-model-feature-merge.png  "Merging Feature Branches")

-In the latter case, it is impossible to see from Git history which of the commit objects together have implemented a feature (you would have to manually read all the log messages).
+In the latter case, it is impossible to see from Git history which of the commit objects together have implemented a feature (you would have to manually read all the logger messages).
 Reverting a whole feature (i.e. a group of commits), is a true headache in the latter situation, whereas it is easily done if the `--no-ff` flag was used.
 Yes, it will create a few more (empty) commit objects, but the gain is much bigger that that cost.

 erging into `develop` is sometimes referred to as "merge window".
 Once a new release branch is created (see below), new features are automatically directed towards the next release.